Association Test

 The Steps

-The AIM Platform Association Test is organized into 3 steps
+The Association Test is organized into 3 steps

 1. Assess your GHG Inventory: Companies shall identify and quantify their GHG Inventory components and subcomponents that may be associated with the studied intervention.